Jersey Girl: Where to Find "The Garden State" of New Jersey

 One of my favorite Bruce Springsteen songs, Jersey Girl, wasn't actually written by Springsteen at all, but by the legendary Tom Waits.
 But Bruce sings it with the passion of only someone who knows what it's like to be from New Jersey, the beautiful Garden State.
 And I love it.
 Why?
-Well, because it mentions New Jersey, and things like driving "across the river to the Jersey side", okay?
-And because it makes me proud of where I'm from.
+Because it makes me proud of where I'm from.
 Thousands of screaming fans from Jersey go wild when he sings it in concert, and I'm happily one of them.
-Is there a problem with that?
+Is there a problem with that? :-)

 And though I now live out of state, I was born and raised in New Jersey and my family is there.
 I went home for a nice long visit recently to attend June weddings and graduations, and was struck by how much I missed it.